I am a Methodist from Ghana who love singing hymns so much. Hymns are one of the most powerful ways of expressing God's love.

 The word "hymn" comes from the Greek word hymnos which means "a song of praise."
 Hymns were written in honor of God.
 Hymnody (the singing or composition of hymns) has evolved and changed over the centuries and has been affected by new thinking and developing new religious beliefs.

 In the sixteenth century, the church had greater exposure to the use of hymns in worship.
-This owes to the reformative work of the influential German theologian, Martin Luther, who began to exhort the people to sing together in congregation.
+This owes to the reformative work of the influential German theologian and reformer, Martin Luther, who began to exhort the people to sing together in congregations.

 In England, the nonconformist Minister, Isaac Watts (1674-1748) also began a transformation of congregational singing.
 Watts was, thus described as "the liberator of English Hymnody" as his hymns inspires people to sing from the heart and with great faith and understanding, rather than simply singing from the Old Testament Psalms and canticles.

 During that same period, another significant awakening influenced hymnody—the Methodist Movement—led by John Wesley and especially his brother Charles Wesley, who through simple rhythms and singable melodies helped congregational singing.